-So, in essence, the two worst resources known to man.
+So, in essence, the two worst resources for information known to man.

 Everyone has their own ‘myths’ about protein that they have heard, which we’ll go into in a second.
-But the fact of the matter is – few of them are true.
+But the fact of the matter is that few of them are true.

 But, we don’t expect you to just take our word for it.
-We’re going to let you see what the actual science says about Protein, and what you should (or shouldn’t) believe.
+We’re going to let you see what science actually says about protein, and what you should (or shouldn’t) believe.